Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: The novel charged EGB black hole and its thermodynamics

+In the effective action approach of string theory, the Gauss-Bonnet term is the leading order quantum correction to gravity \cite{GrSl87}.
+The Gauss-Bonnet coupling constant is related to string scale and can be identified with the inverse of string tension.
+Besides, the Gauss-Bonnet coupling constant indicates the leading quantum gravity correction from string theory \cite{ChDu02}.

+The static spherical charged black hole solution was obtained by solving the field equations in D-dimensional spacetime and taking the limit $D\rightarrow4$ in Ref. \cite{Fern20}:

 with the electromagnetic 4-vector potential $A=-Q/r \, \, \, \text{d}t$.
-The parameters $M$ and $Q$ are the black hole mass and charge, respectively, and $\alpha$ is the Gauss-Bonnet coupling constant.
-Taking the limit $\alpha\rightarrow 0$, the Reissner-Nordstr\"om black hole solution will be recovered.
+The parameters $M$ and $Q$ are the mass and charge of the black hole, respectively.
+Taking the limit $\alpha\rightarrow 0$, the metric reduce to the Reissner-Nordstr\"om black hole solution.
 The black hole solution has the same form with the one obtained in a comformal anomaly gravity \cite{CaCO10,Cai14}.
 This spacetime is singular at $r=0$ due to the divergence of curvature scalar.

 The metric function can be written as

 where we have defined

 The event horizon is determined by the equation $f(r)=0$, which is equivalent to the following equation